Seansyx123/Seansyx123/README.md

 - 👋 Hi, I’m @Seansyx123
-- 👀 I’m interested in risk management.
+- 👀 I’m interested in explainable machine learning.
-- 🌱 I’m currently learning machine learning in finance.
+- 🌱 I’m currently learning machine learning for software.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on AI researcher.
-- 📫 How to reach me ...
+- 📫 Reach me at shangyuxiang@hiroshima-u.ac.jp

 <!---
 Seansyx123/Seansyx123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.